-- g) Under no circumstances will video be used for conferences or an individual judge's review for issues concerning matters of perception, and instead, the majority view shall be determined by the grades given by the judges in real time.
-Examples of matters of perception are: - (1) the extent of a heading error, - (2) whether a tailslide slid backwards the required amount, - (3) whether autorotation existed (did not snap or did not spin), - (4) or early exit of autorotation in a snap or spin. - h) The benefit of the doubt must always fall to the competitor.
+- (1) the extent of a heading error, - (2) whether a tailslide slid backwards the required amount, - (3) whether autorotation existed (did not snap or did not spin), - (4) early exit of autorotation in a snap or spin. - h) The benefit of the doubt must always fall to the competitor.
 When the Chief Judge determines that the time is right to review the video, only the Chief Judge, Grading Judges, and members of the Contest Jury will be allowed to review the video.
 For each request for video review, the following procedure will be administered by the Chief Judge and monitored by a member of the Contest Jury.
 The Chief Judge will: - (1) Determine what specific issue is being challenged, consulting with the requesting Judge, if necessary, and then make a determination if the issue is clearly a matter of fact. - (2) If the issue is clearly a matter of fact, inform the panel of Judges what factual issue is specifically being reviewed, remind the Judges that there is to be no discussion among the Judges regarding the quality of the figure or grades given for any pilot on any maneuver, return the score sheets to each Judge, and instruct the Judges that they may do one of three things after reviewing video of the figure in question: - (a) They may leave their score sheet as originally marked, or - (b) They may revise their mark downward to "zero", or - (c) They may revise their zero mark upward to a "C" (Conference Average), indicating the judge agrees as a result of the conference that the figure deserves a non-zero grade.
 The numeric value of a "C" mark will be computed by the Chief Judge (unless this is performed automatically by the scoring program) prior to resolving any "A" or zero marks in accordance with section 7.3.7 of IAC Official Contest Rules.

-Date: 26 April 2008 15 June 2013 Revision: 276 Subject: Selection of U. S. Aerobatic Teams
+Date: 15 June 2013 18 July 2014 Revision: 2827 Subject: Selection of U. S. Aerobatic Teams

-- (3) instruct the videographer to play the video of the maneuver in question and ensure that there is in fact no discussion or debate among the grading judges while viewing the video. - (4) after each Judge has reviewed the video of the maneuver in question, the Chief Judge will poll efthe Judges to see if any would like to revise their score for the figure in question in one of the three ways described above, again restricting any discussion of the matter. - (5) Once each Judge is satisfied with their score, collect each score sheet and resolve the resulting scores according to IAC Official Contest Rules in effect for the event. - i) The above procedure must be rigidly enforced to reduce the chance of for bias or peer pressure to causeing a judge to, consciously or not, modify his/her judging technique partway through a flight. - j) Protests: The video may be viewed by the competitor, under the supervision of the Contest Jury, only after filing a protest.
+- (3) instruct the videographer to play the video of the maneuver in question and ensure that there is in fact no discussion or debate among the grading judges while viewing the video. - (4) after each Judge has reviewed the video of the maneuver in question, the Chief Judge will poll the Judges to see if any would like to revise their score for the figure in question in one of the three ways described above, again restricting any discussion of the matter. - (5) once each Judge is satisfied with their score, collect each score sheet and resolve the resulting scores according to IAC Official Contest Rules in effect for the event. - i) The above procedure must be rigidly enforced to reduce the chance of bias or peer pressure causing a judge to, consciously or not, modify his/her judging technique partway through a flight. - j) Protests: The video may be viewed by the competitor, under the supervision of the Contest Jury, only after filing a protest.
 Only the figure(s) under protest may be viewed.
-The President of the Jury Chair shall: - (1) take reasonable steps to shield the identity of the pilot being viewed on video from the members of the jury. - (2) Additionally, in the case of a protest involving a mechanical or "hard" zero, the Jury members shall not be given the original zero/nonzero marks from the judging line.
+The Jury Chair shall: - (1) take reasonable steps to shield the identity of the pilot being viewed on video from the members of the jury. - (2) Additionally, in the case of a protest involving a mechanical or "hard" zero, the Jury members shall not be given the original zero/nonzero marks from the judging line.
 The purpose of both steps is to minimize any perception of bias, conscious or not, by members of the Jury.